 In terms of Texas games so far this year, it comes into this one at just 139.1 points.
 So far this season, the average point total for games at the WVU Coliseum is 132.3 points, so the total of 141.5 sits over both the average total for games involving the Longhorns and the average total at the venue.
 However, the over is 8-4 in Mountaineer games, and the average total for games that West Virginia has played in is 144.3.

 All the game statistics support a tight contest as well.
 There’s very little separation between these two teams in terms of their production on the court so far this season.

 Breaking down the Longhorns, Mountaineers by the numbers

 Texas comes in on a five-game winning streak.
 Their narrowest win during that stretch came by just three points in a home game against Oklahoma State on Dec.
 20. West Virginia just defeated that same team by the same margin, but on the road, on Jan.
 4.

 Offensively, the Longhorns are on par with WVU, averaging 76 points per game against the Mountaineers’ 75.3.
 There’s a little more separation between the teams in terms of points allowed.
 The Longhorns give up six fewer points per game on average than West Virginia.

 Texas is shooting just a hair better from the field, at 44.8%.
-However, these two teams’ rebound totals, assists totals, and turnovers forced per game are nearly identical.
-This game may come down to which point guard can get the upper hand of that individual matchup.
+However, these two teams’ rebound totals, assists totals and turnovers forced per game are nearly identical.
+This game may come down to which point guard can get the upper hand in that individual matchup.